Olga Yeritsidou: Scientific work

 She has developed her own theory of educational psychology and psychosocial development of the individual, which focuses on the arrest and reversal of the constraints in intelligence and motivation in every age, explaining thus and having capacity to intervene and fully reverse the sum of the so-called ‘learning difficulties/dyslexia’ symptoms as well as most complexes and problems in behavior and personality.

-Part of her career is the application of this theory on children of pre-school age (especially during the period when she presided over the educational curricula of the kindergarten of the Commercial Bank of Greece from 1983-1984), of school age and adolescence up to adults.
+Part of her career is the application of this theory on children of pre-school age (especially during the period when she presided over the educational curricula of the kindergarten of the Commercial Bank of Greece from 1983 to 1984), of school age and adolescence up to adults.
 This method and her theory, during its application in her own educational facility during the years 1986 – 2006 essentially made possible the advancement of every individual regardless of initial SES to the top 5% of the population educationally, thus changing the profile of learning and class organization/ class curricula in her local area.

 This twenty year activity in research and theory application led to the writing-designing of textbooks derived not only from her theoretical basis but also from the practical application of teaching, so that the education professional will be facilitated in his/her task regardless of awareness of the psychological principles behind these textbooks and so maximize the achievement of the student.

 Especially regarding the stages of introduction of a student to a new learning area, she designed along with her daughter various educational methods of speedy learning with therapeutic and developmental effects on the individual so that either any learning difficulties will be reversed or in lieu of such conditions, completely avoid the risk of development of such symptomatology.

 Also, she has developed diagnostic tools of Psychometrics for the mapping of emotional and cognitive condition of the individual and the detection of complexes and other problems should there exist any.

 She is a full member of the psychological associations of Greece (ΣΕΨ), America (APA).